lsosa3/luckyshine-app/README.md

-# Welcome to Secret server!
+# Welcome to LuckyShine!
-Secret server implementation.
-The secret server can be used to store and share secrets using a **random generated URL**.
-But the secret can be read only a limited number of times after that it will expire and won’t be available.
-The secret may have a **TTL** (Time to live).
-After the expiration time the secret won’t be available anymore.
+LuckyShine is a game where users can collect treasures in a given latitude and longitude.
+Every treasure that is collected will have points based on the monetary value.
+A treasure may have more than one money value, it depends on the user’s luck.
+Lucky users may get the highest money from the treasure that has been collected.

 ## Install